Juneteenth in Indy 2026 | Events and Free Museum Entry Around the City

 Central Library, 40 E Saint Clair Street, Indianapolis

 The Center for Black Literature & Culture invites guests to the Indianapolis Central Library to learn more about “the African American experience through art, literature, and storytelling.”
-Be sure to come for the author fair from 10 am-1:30 pm.
-Guests can also enjoy drop-in kids activities, hear music by Nu Destiny Christian Church Choir, and at 2 pm, hear from featured speaker Mychal Threets.
+Be sure to come for the author fair from 10 am to 1:30 pm.
+Guests can also enjoy drop-in kids’ activities, music, and a featured author.

 Ujamaa Community Bookstore, 2424 Dr Martin Luther King Jr Street, Indianapolis

-Carmel’s inaugural Juneteenth event promises a celebration of Black Excellence and history with plenty of performances, food, drinks, vendors, and more.
-Come out to Carter Green from 1-8 pm to join the party!
+Carmel’s Juneteenth event promises a celebration of Black Excellence and history with plenty of performances, food, drinks, vendors, and more.
+Come out to join the party!

 Indy Juneteenth Festival